Prateekarora1998/Job_Match_Recommendation_Engine/README.md

 ### Prerequisite

 * Install Python.
-You can download the .exe file to install the python from the offical python site.
-After the installation, type `python --version` in command prompt or terminal to check if python has been installed or not.
+After the installation, type `python --version` in command prompt or terminal to check for the python installation.
 * Type `pip --version` to check for pip installation.
 * Install 3 libariers which are: Pyarrow, Pandas and Pytest.